sirkibsirkib/reo_rs/playground/README.md

 # C Output
 The Reo compiler outputs two files: `X.so`.
 This dynamically-linked library defines the behavior in the declarations given in the header file available in the repository [here](https://github.com/sirkibsirkib/reo_rs/reo_rs_ext.h).
 The latter must appear in your source, and the former can be linked later.

+*Note*: Installing Rust can be avoided in the case of C programs by acquiring `X.so` file from elsewhere provided it is compiled under suitable circumstances.

 See `./c/` for more.

 ## Known issues